 On May 16, 2019, Governor Kim Reynolds signed “House File 590, an Act relating to tax return preparers, and providing penalties,” into law.
-The Department is developing rules relating to House File 590.
-These rules will reflect the policies described in this guidance and will be available for notice and comment once finalized.
-This guidance pertains, generally, to the calendar year 2020 and highlights tax return preparers’ continuing education and preparer tax identification number (PTIN) requirements mandated in House File 590.
+Rules related to the tax return preparers regulations can be found in Iowa Administrative rule 701–7.36.
+This guidance pertains, generally, to the calendar years beginning on or after January 1, 2020 and highlights tax return preparers’ continuing education and preparer tax identification number (PTIN) requirements mandated in House File 590.

 House File 590 also requires tax return preparers to include their PTIN, as defined in Internal Revenue Service Notice 2011-6, on all of the following Iowa tax returns they prepare, regardless of the year of the return: IA 1040, IA 1040X, IA 1040C, IA 1041, IA 1120, IA 1120X, IA 1120F, IA 1120S, and IA 1065.
 Violators of this provision will incur a $50 civil penalty for each violation (not to exceed $25,000 in any calendar year), unless the tax return preparer shows that the failure was reasonable under the circumstances and not willful or reckless conduct.